tigrkoshka/2023-MIPT-PL-Concepts/karma/include/README.md

 while the latter wrap them in a `try-catch` block and print the exception info to `stdout`.

-#### Exceptions
+## Exceptions

-It is guaranteed that any exception thrown by the karma library is either of type `karma::errors::Error` or of a type derived from `karma::errors::Error`.
+It is guaranteed that any exception thrown by the public methods of the karma library is either of type `karma::errors::Error` or of a type derived from `karma::errors::Error`.

-Note that this does not guarantee that any exception thrown by the karma library has a type listed above, just that it can be caught as a `karma::errors::Error`.
+Note that this does not guarantee that any exception thrown by the public methods of the karma library has a type listed above, just that it can be caught as a `karma::errors::Error`.

 Therefore, an exception-safe karma library usage either only uses exported methods without the `Must` prefix, or looks somewhat like this: